c4ldas/streamelements-widgets/league-of-legends-scoreboard/readme.md

 ## OBS Configuration

  We will need to configure OBS shortcut to allow receive response from the requests of the internal LOL API.
-Unfortunately, the LOL internal API and browsers have protection called CORS that prevents requests that doesn't come from the original source.
+Unfortunately, the LOL internal API has CORS enabled, which disallows requests that doesn't come from the original source (the game itself).

  1. Right-click on your OBS shortcut and select `Properties`
  2. At the end of the `Target` box, add a space and type `--disable-web-security`